-Do you want to learn how to make money for Christmas presents and food this year?
+Do you want to learn how to make money to pay for Christmas?

 It’s no secret that Christmas is expensive.
 In fact, in December last year it was reported that the average UK family spent an extra £821 on Christmas.
 That’s on top of their usual monthly spend.

-What if you could earn extra money to pay for Christmas in cash this December?
+What if you could make money for Christmas – enough to pay for all the presents and food – in cash this December?

 By the way, some of my posts contain affiliate links.
 That means if you buy something after clicking one of my links I may receive a commission, at no extra cost to you.
-Thank you for supporting my site!
+Thank you!